rotheconrad/HeatSeq/README.md

 ## Case Two: User Defined

-The user defined case allows the local minimum estimates to ammended, appended, or changed entirely based on pure curiosity and speculation.
-In the example below we ammend and adjust the local minimums that were identified in case one.
+The user defined case allows the local minimum estimates to be amended, appended, or changed entirely based on pure curiosity and speculation.
+In the example below we amended and appended the local minimums that were identified in case one.

 ```bash
 python HeatSeq.py -i files/01_example_fastANI_allV.tsv -o tests/02_example_default -user 96 97.4 98 98.7 99.2 99.8